-Emissions have increased since 2005.
-This means emissions are not currently on track to reach the goal of 50% reduction compared to 2005 levels by 2030.
-GHG emission forecasts demonstrate how emissions could change over time if no further climate action is taken to reduce their growth.
+Emissions have increased since 2005- which means emissions are not currently on track to reach the goal of 50% reduction compared to 2005 levels by 2030.
+GHG emissions were forecast to demonstrate how emissions could change over time if no further climate action is taken to reduce their growth.
 The forecasts show that emissions are projected to increase by 37% from 2005 to 2030.
-However, if external regulatory and market forces are considered, emissions are projected to increase by only 9% from 2005 to 2030.
+However, if external regulatory and market forces are taken into account, emissions are projected to be 8% higher in 2030 compared to 2005 levels.

-To understand what it will take to achieve the 2030 GHG reduction goal, we developed a scenario made up of a mix of strategies needed to reach the 2030 goal.
-When developing this scenario, we first evaluated how external regulatory or market forces would impact emissions over time.
-These are things that help us meet the goals without us doing anything deliberate.
-These external factors result in nearly 32% of emissions reductions needed to meet the 2030 target.
-Building on these external regulatory and market forces, we selected a set of strategies to show what it will take to reach the 2030 GHG goal and guide climate action development.
-Two important strategies include ensuring 92% of the electricity used in the county is from clean energy sources (e.g., solar, wind, hydropower, nuclear, biomass, and geothermal) and 50% of passenger and medium-duty vehicles traveling within the county are electric or zero-emission vehicles.
+To understand what it will take to achieve the 2030 GHG reduction goal, we developed a preferred GHG reduction scenario comprising a group of high-level technological strategies that are needed to reach the 2030 goal.
+The first step in developing the GHG reduction scenario was to evaluate how external regulatory or market forces would impact emissions over time.
+These external factors result in nearly 33% of emissions reductions needed to meet the 2030 target.
+Building on these external regulatory and market forces, we selected a preferred 2030 reduction scenario strategies to show what it will take to reach the 2030 GHG goal and guide climate action development.
+Two important reduction scenario strategies include ensuring 92% of the electricity used in the county is from clean energy sources (e.g., solar, wind, hydropower, nuclear, biomass, and geothermal) and 50% of passenger and medium-duty vehicles traveling within the county are electric or zero-emission vehicles.
 These two strategies are estimated to produce 81% of the total 2030 GHG reductions needed to meet the 2030 goal.

 Climate Vulnerability Assessment: We assessed our county's vulnerability to current climate hazards from extreme temperatures, precipitation, coastal flooding and sea level rise, drought, and high winds/tornadoes.
 The assessment looked at future climate hazards from extreme temperatures, precipitation, and sea level rise.
-County assets were divided into categories, and the vulnerability of each category was rated based on its exposure, sensitivity, and adaptive capacity.
+County assets were divided into categories and the vulnerability of each category was rated based on its exposure, sensitivity, and adaptive capacity.

 The CESMP Actions: Climate actions demonstrate what we can do to reduce emissions and adapt to climate change.
-The first step in the action development process was to identify current policies and programs that support the 2030 GHG reduction scenario strategies and address local climate hazards, recognize limitations in our ability to influence these sectors, and determine areas of opportunity for new action development.
+The first step in the action development process was to identify current policies and programs that support the 2030 GHG reduction scenario strategies and address local climate hazards, recognize jurisdictional limitations in our ability to influence these sectors, and determine areas of opportunity for new action development.
 We then evaluated the new actions for their impact on specific evaluation criteria to provide a more holistic understanding of each action's viability and value to the community.
-Evaluation criteria included GHG reduction potential; climate risk reduction potential; impact on organizational diversity, equity, and inclusion; resource conservation; cost to residents and businesses; local employment; funding source identification; cost to the County government; and cost savings to the County government.
+Evaluation criteria included GHG reduction potential; climate risk reduction potential; impact on organizational diversity, equity, and inclusion; resource conservation; cost to residents and businesses; local employment; funding source identification; cost to the County; and cost savings to the County.
 After gathering stakeholder feedback, we conducted an action prioritization exercise to organize actions into high, medium, and low priority categories.
+Detailed action tables and implementation roadmaps were created for the high priority actions while the medium and low priority actions are listed in the CESMP.

-Required External Advocacy: The County government cannot directly control or influence many community-wide emissions sources or assets, so our ability to meet the 2030 GHG reduction and 2030 Climate-Ready Region goals relies on significant external support from market factors and state- and national-level regulation.
+Required External Advocacy: The County government cannot directly control or influence many community-wide emissions sources or assets, so our ability to meet the 2030 GHG reduction and 2030 Climate-Ready Region goals relies on significant external support from market factors and state- and national-level regulations.
 We identified where external assistance is needed to meet the goals and our role in promoting these external forces through advocacy or partnerships.